apokryphus/advanced-combat-system/README.md

 Combat overhaul mod for The Witcher 3.

-Enables the player to use a wide variety of NPC enemy animations and abilities, such as Eredin's, Olgierd's, Dettlaff's, etc, both in and out of combat.
+Enables the player to use a wide variety of NPC enemy animations and abilities, such as Eredin's, Olgierd's, Dettlaff's, etc, either by transforming the player's weapon, or through equipping certain items.

  </div>